Linked partition ideals and Euclidean billiard partitions: Introduction

+\emph{Euclidean billiard partitions} arose from the work of Dragovi{\'c} and Radnovi{\'c} \cite{DR2015} in which periodic trajectories of ellipsoidal billiards in the Euclidean space were studied.
+Briefly speaking, such partitions are constructed by the period of a periodic trajectory as the largest part, followed by a sequence of winding numbers as the remaining parts.
+Recently, Andrews, Dragovi{\'c} and Radnovi{\'c} \cite{ADR2020} further translated this geometric definition to the language of partition theory.

-\begin{definition} \textit{Euclidean billiard partitions} are integer partitions into distinct parts such that \begin{itemize}[align=left, leftmargin=2.5em, itemindent=0pt, labelsep=0pt, labelwidth=2.5em] \item[(E1)] adjacent parts are never both odd; \item[(E2)] the smallest part is even. \end{itemize} We denote by $\sD_{OO\times}^E$ the set of Euclidean billiard partitions. \end{definition}
+\begin{definition} \emph{Euclidean billiard partitions} are integer partitions into distinct parts such that \begin{itemize}[align=left, leftmargin=2.5em, itemindent=0pt, labelsep=0pt, labelwidth=2.5em] \item[(E1)] adjacent parts are never both odd; \item[(E2)] the smallest part is even. \end{itemize} We denote by $\cB$ the set of Euclidean billiard partitions. \end{definition}

-Given any integer partition $\lambda$, let us adopt the usual notation that $|\lambda|$ and $\sharp(\lambda)$ denote the sum of all parts (namely, the \textit{size}) and the number of parts (namely, the \textit{length}) in $\lambda$, respectively.
-Andrews, Dragovi{\'c} and Radnovi{\'c} first defined a weight $\phi$ for each Euclidean billiard partition $\lambda$ as follows:
+Given any integer partition $\lambda$, let us adopt the convention that $|\lambda|$ and $\sharp(\lambda)$ denote the sum of all parts (namely, the \emph{size}) and the number of parts (namely, the \emph{length}) in $\lambda$, respectively.
+Also, we denote by $\sharp_{a,M}(\lambda)$ the number of parts in $\lambda$ that are congruent to $a$ modulo $M$.

+In order to enumerate the number of possible choices of types of caustics for each billiard trajectory, Andrews, Dragovi{\'c} and Radnovi{\'c} assigned a weight $\varphi$ to each Euclidean billiard partition $\lambda$ as follows:

-where $s(\lambda)$ is the total number of odd parts in $\lambda$.
-One of the main results in \cite{ADR2020} is the following bivariate generating function identity.
+The main result in \cite{ADR2020} is the following bivariate generating function identity for Euclidean billiard partitions.